The incubation period

 Here are the incubation periods of some common STDs:

-Genital Warts - the first signs of outbreak may pop up after three months since initial exposure to the disease.
+- Genital Warts - the first signs of the outbreak may pop up after three months since initial exposure to the disease.

 Test for STDs to detect these infections right away.